pbloem/motive/README.md

 If this doesn't work, [make a ticket](https://github.com/pbloem/motive/issues) on github describing what went wrong, and we'll try to help you out.

-## Miscelaneous notes
+## Miscellaneous notes

 * The Nauty implementation, used for graph canonization is a re-implementation.
 It is not complete, and the real Nauty is likely much faster.
 If many samples of large motifs (eg. 12 nodes) are necessary, this will become the bottleneck.
 Up to 10 nodes, however, you should be able to take around a 25k 10-node samples per minute, even on commodity hardware.
-* If you get a memory error, increase your heap space by adding ```-Xmx3000m''' before "-jar".
+* If you get a memory error, increase your heap space by adding ``-Xmx3g`` before ``-jar``.
 This sets the heap space to 3 gigabytes.
 Don't set the heap space to more memory than your machine has available (and leave at least  500m to 1000m for the system).
 If you still get memory errors, reduce the maximum motif size, the number of samples, or see if you can work with a smaller dataset (or move to a machine with more memory, of course).